 Changes over the years

 One of the appeals of Numbers is that it hasn't changed much over the years.
 Other than a disappointing adjustment to the size of the stage which eliminated much of the seating near the dance floor, the place looks and sounds very much like it did in 1989.
-Predominately black interior, one big dance floor in the middle, with bars on both sides of the room and in one exterior room (with Lloyd still serving drinks there).
+Predominately black interior, one big dance floor in the middle, with bars on both sides of the room and in one exterior room (and Lloyd still serving drinks there).

 Wes is still upstairs on Fridays, so the music remains the same (thankfully).
 The patio looks the same.
 Those black blocks are still outside for seating, and wooden steps lead up to the platform on the far end of the patio.